hiiamboris/red-wiki/[HOWTO]-Red-System.md

 # Red/System HowTo

+This is a Red/System how-to page.
+Feel free to add complete Red/System functions or solutions involves Red/System (like routines).

+Check [Guru Meditations](https://github.com/red/red/wiki/%5BDOC%5D-Guru-Meditation) for other Red/System notes and also [Red/System Language Specification](https://static.red-lang.org/red-system-specs.html).

 ## How to get function name

 Even though functions don't have names in Redbol languages, here @9214 shows us how to get the word used to call a function, if any: